 Do you notice your betta constantly near the surface for an extended amount of time as though gasping for air?
 Then this is a sure sign that your betta is sick and having difficulty breathing.
 Seeing your betta on the substrate of the aquarium doing the same gasping motions can also be a sign that something might be wrong.

-A maximum depth of 12 inches is ideal for the water level to allow the Betta easy access to the surface.
+The maximum depth of 12 inches is ideal for the water level to allow the Betta easy access to the surface.
 Do not overcrowd with too many floating plants to allow some access for the betta to breathe.

 Your filter should provide enough water agitation to allow gas exchange to occur.
 This will oxygenate the water.
 Do not let the flow be strong though because Betta fish dislike powerful flow and currents.